G-Rath/osv-detector/README.md

 ```

 By default, the detector attempts to detect known vulnerabilities by checking
-the versions of packages specified by the parsed lockfile against the versions
+the versions of packages specified by the OVSs in the loaded OSV databases,
-specified by the OSVs in the loaded OSV databases, using an internal
+comparing based on the version ordering rules for the specific ecosystem being
-semver-based package that aims to minimize false negatives (see
+checked as closely as possible (see
 [this section](#version-parsing-and-comparing) for more details about version
 handling).